 Monitor all your social media accounts and the audience that engages with your posts.
 Social media accounts being hacked is a common occurance and can be very disruptive to an event organiser.
 Once hacked, the hacker can write anything they want, and it will look like it’s coming from the event organisers themselves.

 Nowadays, event attendees will expect to be able to register and buy tickets online.
-As an event organiser, online payments will also make your life easier as you’ll have a database of who’s interested, who’s coming and who’s paid.
-Not having this option may even mean missing out some people’s custom as they won’t want to give out their details over the phone.
+As an event organiser, online payments will also make your life easier as you’ll have a database of who’s interested, who’s coming, and who’s paid.
+Not having this option may even mean missing out on some people’s customs as they won’t want to give out their details over the phone.
 Having a secure payment portal, therefore, is vital.

-If you’re not particularly tech savvy, use a trusted payment platform like Paypal.
-This will not only provide you with a reliable platform, but it will also instill trust in your customers who will recognise a quality brand.
+If you’re not particularly tech-savvy, use a trusted payment platform like Paypal.
+This will not only provide you with a reliable platform but will also instill trust in your customers who will recognise a quality brand.